vive1994k/learntron/README.md

-This project is built on create-react-app boilerplate  [Create React App](https://github.com/facebookincubator/create-react-app).
+This project is built on create-react-app boilerplate.
+Its a react-redux single page app.
+[Create React App](https://github.com/facebookincubator/create-react-app).

 ## Steps to run the web application